standardgalactic/third-brain/Readwise/Readwise Syncs.md

     - 1 highlights from Sunny Side Up: The Chicken-Egg conundrum, India’s Swiggy scorecard, and sales strategies
     - 1 highlights from EP62: Why Does Google Use Monorepo?

+- [[2023-06-10]] 5:57 PM — Synced 35 highlights from 1 document.
+    - 35 highlights from The Engineer’s Guide to Career Growth — Advice From My Time at Stripe and Facebook